 Camellia flowers are large and prominent with anywhere from five to nine petals.
 They vary in color but generally are found boasting brilliant shades of white, pink, and red (and even yellow in a few species).
-From Birmingham roadsides to Selma State Park and beyond, the Camellia is found blooming affluently throughout the over two-dozen State Parks of Alabama, as well as along hiking and mountain trails, highways and thoroughfares and many a southern–style garden – outdoors of course!
-Mobile, Alabama and the capital-city, Montgomery are no strangers to this flower’s beautiful blooms either: with rows upon rows of the blissful shrub flowering for miles, these towns aren’t simply noted for being one of the State’s largest and the capital, respectively, they’re also known as growing (and flourishing!) hubs of the State’s beloved flower!
+From Birmingham roadsides to Selma State Park and beyond, the Camellia is found blooming affluently throughout the State Parks of Alabama, as well as along hiking and mountain trails, highways, thoroughfares and home gardens.

-The Camellia is cultivated quite a bit in the southern United States; the Alabama crop alone each year provides about two-thirds of the yearly “crop” for the entire Eastern part of our country!
-So it’s not just the south that loves this blooming beauty, you see; the rest of the country and its gardeners, flora and fauna-lovers, and growers of all types have increased the Camellia’s use and popularity significantly!
+The Camellia is cultivated quite a bit in the southern United States; the yearly Alabama crop alone provides about two-thirds of Camellias for the whole eastern part of our country.
+So it’s not just the South that loves this blooming beauty.
+The rest of the country and its gardeners, floral lovers, and growers of all types have increased the Camellia’s use and popularity significantly!